 2. IT and Computer Science Degrees Don’t Require Hands-On Training

 Some aspects of studying networking and security (security is currently the fastest-growing part of the IT industry) may require a small amount of your physical presence while training.

 But other than this, most online IT degrees and computer science degrees will not require you to be physically present.

-Online teaching technologies are advancing at such a rate that the gap is rapidly closing between the learning experience in a bricks and mortar university and an online University.
+Online teaching technologies are advancing at such a rate that the gap is rapidly closing between the learning experience in a brick and mortar university and an online University.

 3. What Will an Employer Think about Your Online IT Degree?